 - If proper ventilation is not maintained, your garden may get damp unnecessarily.
 This wetness invites the pests, and your all efforts will go in vain.

 The point of building any greenhouse is to maximize the benefits from your gardening by overcoming the hindrance of a specific type of weather.
-Before choosing to build a greenhouse, research on the design appropriate for your climate and the crops you will grow.
+Before choosing to build or buy a greenhouse, research on the design appropriate for your climate and the crops you will grow.
 Remember, what your greenhouse provides is half-done unless you provide it with regular care.
 Fertilizing and watering the plants, venting, and controlling the heat and humidity of a greenhouse are your daily tasks.
 This is not a miracle house.
 How it works dramatically depends on your efforts.

 When you understand every point above, I can say it is high time to invest in the greenhouse.